nighthawkcoders/nighthawk_csa/_posts/2022-04-03-Finish-Line.md

 <p>

 Something happened to me last Thursday.
 I was tagged as having said something inappropriate.
-This put in state of depression.
+This put me into a state of depression.
 I even spent big portions of Friday crying, praying, listening to talks and soul searching.
 As this process continued into the weekend I have learned that I can’t quit, linger in depression, or stay in self pity because of something that was said about me.
 No matter how much it hurts me inside: Pity, anger, injustice feelings won't make it go away.

 I have learned this weekend that just because I have tried to be good and dedicate a second career to others, this in itself does not entitle me to be isolated from criticism and dislike.
 I am now willing to accept that internal pain and go forward with a renewed positive and spirited momentum.
 I am comfortable in values I represent, in what I have said or not said.
 I listened to a speaker who spoke about riding a bicycle, don't look back or at down to the peddles.
 These behaviors only lead to worse things happening.
 Instead,  look at the road ahead and enjoy the ride.